GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Every good work of software starts by scratching a developer’s personal itch.
+The use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offense.

-~ Eric S. Raymond
+~ Edsger W. Dijkstra
 <pre>

 </pre>